All 15 Journey Albums in Order of Release Date

 8. I’m Gonna Leave You

-“Look into the Future,” Journey’s second studio album, marked a shift in the band’s musical direction upon its January 1976 release through Columbia Records.
-While tempering the overt progressiveness of their debut self-titled album, this sophomore effort still retained elements of experimentation, notably in tracks like the title song and “I’m Gonna Leave You.”
-The album also featured a cover of The Beatles’ “It’s All Too Much” from the Yellow Submarine film.
-“Look into the Future” stands out as the longest recorded Journey song.
-Notably, this album saw the departure of rhythm guitarist George Tickner, leaving behind a lineup that included Gregg Rolie, Neal Schon, Ross Valory, and Aynsley Dunbar.
+“Look into the Future,” Journey’s second studio album, was released through Columbia Records in January 1976 and marked a change in musical direction for the band.
+Though it tempered a lot of the overt progressiveness of that debut self-titled album, this sophomore effort still maintained a lot of its experimental feel, particularly in songs like the title track and “I’m Gonna Leave You.”
+The record also included a cover of The Beatles’ “It’s All Too Much,” which was originally featured in the Yellow Submarine film.
+“Look into the Future” remains the longest recorded Journey song.
+Importantly, it was the last album to feature rhythm guitarist George Tickner; hence, his exit reduced the membership to the lineup of Gregg Rolie, Neal Schon, Ross Valory, and Aynsley Dunbar.

 3. Next (1977)